todayisark/baebae-pet/README.md

 ![little-wan](5.png)

-little-wan is the first officially released public skin, created by [ark](https://github.com/todayisark).
+little-wan is the first officially released public skin.

 > Download: grab `little-wan.zip` from the [Releases](https://github.com/todayisark/baebae-pet/releases/latest) page and import it via the right-click menu.